-The Fort Plain community is committed to a holistic approach to academic excellence by relying on the district to develop multi-dimensional individuals – people of reason, responsibility, compassion, and character.
+The Fort Plain community is committed to a holistic approach to academic excellence by relying on the district to develop multi-dimensional individuals – people of reason, responsibility, compassion and character.
 Our community has demonstrated this commitment by passing referendums for new construction and renovation, thereby ensuring that our students can achieve academic success in technologically current, safe facilities.

 We hope you will visit our school to see the wonderful accomplishments of our students and staff.
 The meaning of partnership in our educational community is evident every day to those to live and raise families here.
 It’s woven into the fabric of the Fort Plain community and has enhanced the education of our students.

 The Fort Plain Central School District will provide each student with the opportunity to develop intellectually, socially, emotionally and physically in a safe, orderly and positive environment.
-Our goal is to enable each student to successfully compete in a rapidly changing global community.

 Alma Mater (Original)